hofmannsven/mark-posts/README.txt

 5. Shows a screenshot of the Mark Posts dashboard widget.

 == Changelog ==

+= 2.0.1 =
+* Fixes a possible XSS vulnerability.
+  Thanks @fuzzyap1 for discovering and responsibly disclosing this vulnerability.

 = 2.0.0 =
 * Breaking change: Markers are no longer public by default.